chandrahasramula/Ecommerce-Analysis-/README.md

 How to Use:
-Step 1 : Download the data set from Kaggle  [https://www.kaggle.com/datasets/bytadit/ecommerce-order-dataset] (Link) .
+Step 1 : Download the data set from Kaggle  [https://www.kaggle.com/datasets/bytadit/ecommerce-order-dataset](Link) .
 Step 2 : Create a SCHEMA and Load Data using [sql/schema.sql](sql/schema.sql) file in MySQL.
 Step 3 : Follow these [sql/E_commerce_Queries/](sql/E_commerce_Queries/) for Key Findings.